esthesis-iot/esthesis-core/esthesis-core-docs/docs/01-installation-guide/01-Kubernetes.md

 export ESTHESIS_UI_CERT_MANAGER_ISSUER=letsencrypt-prod
 ```

 Make sure you specify only one of the two variants, otherwise the installation will fail.
 Do not
-forget to change `letsencrypt-prod` to the value of your own issuers.
+forget to change `letsencrypt-prod` to the value of your own issuer.